stepchowfun/typical/README.md

 The rule, if present, is either `optional` or `asymmetric`.
 The absence of a rule indicates that the field is required.

 The name is a human-readable identifier for the field.
 It's used to refer to the field in code, but it's never encoded on the wire and can be safely renamed at will.
-The size of the name does not affect the size of the encoded messages, so be as descriptive as you want.
+The size of the name doesn't affect the size of the encoded messages, so be as descriptive as you want.

 The type, if present, is either a built-in type (e.g., `string`), the name of a user-defined type in the same schema (e.g., `server`), or the name of an import and the name of a type from the schema corresponding to that import (e.g., `email.address`).
 If the type is missing, it defaults to `unit`.
 This can be used to create traditional [enumerated types](https://en.wikipedia.org/wiki/Enumerated_type):